Michael Clarke (musician): The Byrds

+Born Michael Dick, he changed his surname to "Clarke" when he joined the Byrds, as he reportedly thought the surname Dick was "unpalatable".
+He changed it to Clarke due to his love of The Dick Clark Show, but added an extra "e" on the end so he wouldn't be confounded with Gene Clark.

+Clarke's strength as a drummer is considered to be illustrated by his jazz-oriented playing on the Byrds' "Eight Miles High", on the Fifth Dimension album.
+In his 2020 autobiography, Time Between, the Byrds bassist Chris Hillman states that "Michael's drum work on the record is brilliant."

 Although not a prolific songwriter like the other members of the Byrds, Clarke’s compositional contributions with the band encompass co-writing credits for the songs "Captain Soul", an instrumental from the Fifth Dimension album (based on Lee Dorsey's "Get Out Of My Life, Woman"), and "Artificial Energy" from The Notorious Byrd Brothers.
 He was also given an arrangement co-credit for two traditional songs that appeared on Fifth Dimension: "Wild Mountain Thyme" and "John Riley" (although the latter is credited to Bob Gibson and songwriter/arranger Ricky Neff on the album itself).

 In August 1967, during the recording sessions for The Notorious Byrd Brothers album, Clarke walked out on the Byrds and was temporarily replaced by session drummers Jim Gordon and Hal Blaine.

-Clarke had recently become dissatisfied with his role in the band and didn't particularly like the new material that the songwriting members were providing.
+Clarke had recently become dissatisfied with his role in the band, and did not particularly like the new material that the songwriting members were providing.
 However, he continued to honor his live concert commitments, appearing at a handful of shows during late August and early September 1967.
-Clarke returned from his self-imposed exile in time to contribute drums to the song "Artificial Energy" in early December 1967, but was subsequently fired from the band by McGuinn and bass player Chris Hillman once The Notorious Byrd Brothers album was completed.
+Clarke returned from his self-imposed exile in time to contribute drums to the song "Artificial Energy" in early December 1967, but was reportedly fired from the band by McGuinn and Chris Hillman once The Notorious Byrd Brothers album was completed, on January 3, 1968.
+In his 2020 memoir, Hillman disputes the account that Clarke was fired.
+"Not long after the photo shoot (for the album cover), Mike announced that he... would be leaving us.
+To this day, I'm not entirely sure why he made that choice.
+I know he was disillusioned and burned out, but I hated to see him go."